Recruiting Policy for Employers

-Students shall be given a minimum of 2 weeks to decide whether to accept a full-time offer or internship offer, or until the following timelines, whichever is later.
+Students shall be given a minimum of two weeks to decide whether to accept a full-time offer or internship offer, or until the following timelines, whichever is later.
 Exploding offers and special incentives, such as diminishing bonuses or location preferences, should not be used to encourage early acceptance of an offer.
 Signing bonuses should be honored whenever a student accepts an offer.

 Timelines for Offers and Decisions*

-For full-time offers to previous summer interns:
+For full-time offers to previous summer or spring interns: